thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2015-12-02-api-month-day-2-weather-underground.md

 ---
 **Highlights**

-> **API purpose:** Weather Conditions
+**API purpose:** Weather Conditions

-> **Signup: **<a href="http://www.wunderground.com/weather/api/" target="_blank">http://www.wunderground.com/weather/api/</a>
+**Signup: **<a href="http://www.wunderground.com/weather/api/" target="_blank">http://www.wunderground.com/weather/api/</a>

-> **Documentation:** <a href="http://www.wunderground.com/weather/api/d/docs" target="_blank">http://www.wunderground.com/weather/api/d/docs<br /> </a>**Github:** <a href="http://bit.ly/1OxwFrc" target="_blank">http://bit.ly/1OxwFrc</a>
+**Documentation:** <a href="http://www.wunderground.com/weather/api/d/docs" target="_blank">http://www.wunderground.com/weather/api/d/docs</a>
+**Github:** <a href="http://bit.ly/1OxwFrc" target="_blank">http://bit.ly/1OxwFrc</a>

 > **Comment:** Feature rich and worldwide weather!

 OK so day two of API month.
 Exciting, right?
-Yesterday it occured to me if I&#8217;m making a decision when debating my cycle vs tube debate it would also be good to see the near term forecast.
+Yesterday it occured to me if I'm making a decision when debating my cycle vs tube debate it would also be good to see the near term forecast.
 So I did some reading and found weather underground.
 Its a system of weather stations around the world, with data provided by official and hobbyist sources.
 Their API is pretty good too!

 **Getting the Data**